kyma-project/busola/README.md

 Once you started Busola locally, you can begin the development.
 All modules have the hot-reload feature enabled, therefore, you can edit the code in real-time and see the changes in your browser.

-The apps you just started run at the following addresses:
+The apps you started run at the following addresses:

 - `Core` - [http://localhost:4200](http://localhost:4200)
 - `Core-UI` - [http://localhost:8889](http://localhost:8889)